xdmushui/partner-center-sdk/develop/get-a-record-of-partner-center-activity-by-user.md

 - Partner Center for Microsoft Cloud Germany
 - Partner Center for Microsoft Cloud for US Government

-How to get a record of operations performed by a partner user or application over a period of time.
+This article describes how to retrieve a record of operations that was performed by a partner user or application over a period of time.

 Use this API to retrieve audit records for the previous 30 days from the current date, or for a date range specified by including the start date and/or the end date.
 Note, however, that for performance reasons activity log data availability is limited to the previous 90 days.
 Requests with a start date greater than 90 days prior to the current date will receive a bad request exception (error code: 400) and an appropriate message.